EinStack/glide/README.md

 ## Features

 - **Unified REST API** across providers.
-Avoid vendor lock-in and changes in your applications when you adopt new providers.
+Avoid vendor lock-in and changes in your applications when you swap model providers.
 - **High availability** and **resiliency** when working with external model providers.
 Automatic **fallbacks** on provider failures, rate limits, transient errors.
 Smart retries to reduce communication latency.
 - Support **popular LLM providers**.
 - **High performance**.
 Performance is our priority.
 We want to keep Glide "invisible" for your latency-wise, while providing rich functionality.
 - **Production-ready observability** via OpenTelemetry, emit metrics on models health, allows whitebox monitoring.
-- Straightforward and simple maintenance and configuration, API key rotation, etc.
+- Straightforward and simple maintenance and configuration, centrilized API key control & management & rotation, etc.

 ## Supported Providers